 If you would like to speak to us about any press features or media interviews, please contact:

-The Homeworker Magazine was started from seeing a need for those in self-employment or running a home-based business to have a supportive and reassuring voice when trying to integrate the demands of work, family and home life.
+The Homeworker Magazine was started from seeing a need for those in self-employment, working remotely or running a home-based business to have a supportive and reassuring voice when trying to integrate the demands of work, family and home life.

 As much a lifestyle magazine as it is business, it fuses the two genres to reflect the realities of today’s homeworking population.